Skip to main content

 This procedure is becoming more and more common for those with bladder problems due to spina bifida, bladder exstrophy, or bladder obstruction.

 So, which type of catheter is right for you?
 It depends on each individual’s anatomy, needs, and personal preferences.
-At 180 Medical, you have a variety of different catheter materials, sizes, and types from which to choose.
+At 180 Medical, you have various catheter materials, sizes, and types from which to choose.

-Every catheter type comes in two tip options: straight tip catheters or coudé tip catheters.
+Every catheter type has two tip options: straight tip catheters or coudé tip catheters.
 While each case is different on which catheter tip will work best for your needs, straight tip catheters often work well for most individuals when catheterizing through a stoma.

-Here at 180 Medical, we have several straight tip catheters from which to choose.
+Here at 180 Medical, we have several straight tip catheters to choose from.
 These are also available as pocket catheters, which come in a curved or U-shaped package and can be easily concealed.

 How to Catheterize Through a Stoma

 Cathing through a stoma after mitrofanoff surgery doesn’t have to be complicated.
-In fact, it’s so easy, even children can learn!
+It’s so easy even children can learn!
 With the 180 Medical Kids Club Program, we show children how easy it is to catheterize through a stoma.
 If you have children that would benefit from receiving this information, we encourage you to visit our Kids Club page.

-Below are steps that will teach you how to use a straight intermittent catheter through a stoma.
+Below are steps to teach you how to use a straight intermittent catheter through a stoma.

 1. Wash Your Hands